 The basic compilation model of GNAT requires that a file submitted to the compiler have only one unit and there be a strict correspondence between the file name and the unit name.

-If you want to permanently restructure a set of "foreign" files so that
+Alternatively, if you want to permanently restructure a set of ‘foreign’

-they match the GNAT rules, and do the remaining development using the
+files so that they match the GNAT rules, and do the remaining development

 gnatchop once, generate the